simeononsecurity/simeononsecurity.ch/content/cyber-security-career-playbook/getting-a-job-in-cyber-security/the-best-locations-for-cybersecurity-jobs-worldwide/index.en.md

 ## Ranking of Cities by Number of Cybersecurity Jobs

+### Table of Cities by Number of Cybersecurity Jobs

 | Rank | City              | Approx. Jobs Available |
 |------|-------------------|-----------------------|
 | 1    | London, UK        | 10,000+               |